tyevhen/codemen-task/README.md

    export FLASK_APP=app
    flask run

+App client setup instructions are listed in the respective directory: /codemen-task/client.

 In case you face any problems setting project up ask help by email tyshchenko.z@gmail.com or other communcation channel.

 Extensive comments are missing in code but I can elaborate on cut corners.